Migrant trains reach Germany as EU asylum system creaks

 But it is far from certain her view will prevail when EU ministers hold a crisis meeting on Sept.
 14. Britain, which is outside the Schengen zone, says the border-free system is part of the problem, and a bloc of central European countries plans to oppose any binding quotas.

-Refugees who managed to board the trains heading west on Monday mixed with well-heeled business travellers and tourists, some of whom were angry over the delays to their journey.
+Refugees who managed to board the trains heading west on Monday mixed with well-heeled business travelers and tourists, some of whom were angry over the delays to their journey.

 ”I have a plane to catch from Vienna Airport.
 I took the train because of the road checks and the traffic jam ... and now this?
 Are you kidding me?” said Orsolya Jakab, 35, a Hungarian accountant.